Master's Degree Programme in Biosciences: Molecular Systems Biology

 Molecular Systems Biology offers extensive training in modern molecular biology and education focused on systems biology (genomics, transcriptomics, proteomics, gene/protein structure-function relationships) with a special focus on practical laboratory skills and molecular interaction networks.

 In the Molecular Systems Biology track, you will get a solid understanding of the theories and concepts behind state-of-the-art technologies used for systems biology research in a variety of molecular bioscience disciplines.
-Hands-on training provided in practical courses and research projects allows you to develop methodological proficiency in current systems biology techniques.
+Hands-on training provided in practical courses and research projects allow you to develop methodological proficiency in current systems biology techniques.
 The course facilitates strong expertise and active participation in modern bioscience research.

 - Research scientist